Free Job Safety Analysis (JSA) Templates

 • Underground mining machine operators

-While federal regulations generally require hazard assessments, the US Occupational Safety and Health Administration (OSHA) provides detailed guidelines for conducting a JHA or JSA in this document.
+These jobs require rigorous safety analyses to ensure the employees’ health and safety in the workplace.
+Regulatory bodies such as OSHA have outlined JHA or JSA guidelines for conducting in this document.
 As one of the tools used for hazard assessments, regularly performing a job safety analysis can help proactively ensure compliance with OSHA standard 1910.132:

 With these in mind, complying with workplace safety standards can be helped by using a JSA checklist or template.
 This tool can standardize the way safety assessments are conducted, control measures are recommended, and JSA results are documented.